Christopher-DSA/Final-Project-Tableau/README.md

 Office_realestate_index from November 1979 to September 2020
 Consumer index from November 1979 to September 2020

-Buisness context:
+Business context:
 People are spending more money than ever, now is a good time to be a merchant.
-Houses are more valuable than ever and the trend suggests this will continue, buying real estate at this time is favourable investment.
+Houses are more valuable than ever and the trend suggests this will continue, buying real estate at this time is favorable investment.

 ## Challenges
 Trying to import the json file into tableau was tricky, however I was able to use Python and the json library to clean the data and get it ready for analysis.